erocci/erocci/README.md

 ## Dependancies

 erocci is written in erlang.
-It uses the very good rebar tool for compiling, getting dependancies, etc.  It uses the exmpp application for XML parsing and generation.
+It uses the very good rebar tool for compiling, getting dependancies, etc.  It uses the erim application for XML parsing and generation.
 So, before running typing 'make', install the following dependancies (thanks Augusto Ciuffoletti for the notice):